 Their Coat Has Rows of Rosettes

-The main characteristic of the Abyssinian's coat pattern is that it growth in whorls officially called "rosettes".
-They come in varying stages of recognizeability.
-Most Abyssininans look like they have moustaches, a cap and a tutu on.
+The main characteristic of the Abyssinian's coat pattern is that it grows in whorls officially called "rosettes."
+They come in varying stages of recognizability.
+Most Abyssinians look like they have mustaches, a cap, and a tutu on.

-Show Abyssinians have to have a minimum of eight clearly defineable rosettes about the body.
+Show Abyssinians have to have a minimum of eight clearly definable rosettes about the body.
 The edges of the rosettes should be "crisp" or look like an easily defined line.
-The rosettes should be symmetrically placed along the body (ideally, if you are looking to show Abysinian guinea pigs).
+The rosettes should be symmetrically placed along the body (ideally, if you are looking to show Abyssinian guinea pigs).